ent/ent/doc/website/blog/2021-11-10-announcing-entoas.md

 ---
-title: Announcing entoas
+title: Announcing "entoas": An Extension to Automatically Generate OpenAPI Specifications from Ent Schemas
 author: MasseElch
 authorURL: "https://github.com/masseelch"
 authorImageURL: "https://avatars.githubusercontent.com/u/12862103?v=4"
 ---

-OAS (formerly known as Swagger Specification) is a technical specification defining a standard, language-agnostic interface description for REST APIs.
+The OpenAPI Specification (OAS, formerly known as Swagger Specification) is a technical specification defining a standard, language-agnostic interface description for REST APIs.
 This allows both humans and automated tools to understand the described service without the actual source code or additional documentation.
 Combined with the [Swagger Tooling](https://swagger.io/) you can generate both server and client boilerplate code for more than 20 languages, just by passing in the OAS document.

-Sometime ago, in a [previous blogpost](https://entgo.io/blog/2021-09-10-openapi-generator.md), we presented to you a new feature of the Ent extension [`elk`](https://github.com/masseelch/elk): a fully compliant [OpenAPI Specification (OAS)](https://swagger.io/resources/open-api/) document generator.
+In a [previous blogpost](https://entgo.io/blog/2021/09/10/openapi-generator), we presented to you a new feature of the Ent extension [`elk`](https://github.com/masseelch/elk): a fully compliant [OpenAPI Specification (OAS)](https://swagger.io/resources/open-api/) document generator.

 Today, we are very happy to announce, that the specification generator is now an official extension to the Ent project and has been moved to the [`ent/contrib`](https://github.com/ent/contrib/entoas) repository.
-In addition, we have listened to the feedback of the community and have made some changes to the generator, that you will love.
+In addition, we have listened to the feedback of the community and have made some changes to the generator, that we hope you will like.

 ### Getting Started

-To use the `entoas` extension you are required to use the `entc` (ent codegen) package as described [here](https://entgo.io/docs/code-gen#use-entc-as-a-package).
+To use the `entoas` extension use the `entc` (ent codegen) package as described [here](https://entgo.io/docs/code-gen#use-entc-as-a-package).
 First install the extension to your Go module:

 ```shell